 - What kinds of tests will I need?
 Do I need to do anything to prepare for these tests?

 - What's the most appropriate treatment?

-- Are there any foods or drinks that you recommend I avoid?
-Is there anything you suggest that I add to my diet?
+- Are there any foods or drinks I should avoid?
+Is there anything I should add to my diet?

 - What's an appropriate level of physical activity?